AviatrixSystems/Docs/HowTos/arm_inter_region_latency.rst

 the regions is important as performance starts to have noticeable degradation when the latency is more than 150 - 200ms between a client and server or between two servers in two different regions.

-Below is our measurement of Azure inter region latencies measured in milliseconds.
+Below is our measurement of some of the Azure inter region latencies measured in milliseconds.
 The measurement is done by taking an average to multiple pings.
 The accuracy is +/- 1ms.